galaxy-iuc/standards/docs/best_practices/tool_xml.rst

     <param name=”strict” truevalue=”--enable-strict” falsevalue=””>
     $strict

-Boolean should not be used as conditionals.
-For conditionals please use a select type as described in Dynamic Options below.
+Boolean should not be used as a conditional for other options.
+For dynamic options, please use a ``select`` input type as described in Dynamic Options below.

 Dynamic Options
 ---------------

-Certain options such as "Advanced Options" should be a select box and not a boolean.
-A checkbox is not expected to change the content of the mask from a user point of view.
+Options that are conditionally hidden (such as "Advanced Options") should use a ``select`` input type and not a boolean.
+The user should not expect a boolean to change the content of the form.

 Command tag
 -----------